-your statements are mailed on the third of each month.
-Fees are taken out on the 10th of each month.
+Remember, your statements are mailed on the third of each month.
+The credit card transaction fees are taken out on the 10th of each month.

 The very first things you'll see are the following: the processing month, your association number, Merchant ID number, routing number as well as the deposit account number.

 You'll also be able to see the total amount of fees that were deducted for the month.

 The Plan Code refers to the credit card type.
 VS stands for Visa, MC for MasterCard, AM for American Express, and DS for Discover.
 Notice that the statement also keeps track of the total number of sales for each credit card type.
 It also breaks down the total amount of sales for each card.

 The Number and Amount of Credits refer to refunds that were processed.
 The Net Sales are the total sales that were generated.
 These figures include any credits or refunds that were issued.